hypo69/hypo/pytest/gemini - set 3/en/src/translators/__init__.md

     ```

-This improved solution covers the provided code thoroughly and demonstrates best practices for writing robust and maintainable test cases.
+This improved solution covers the provided code thoroughly and demonStartes best practices for writing robust and maintainable test cases.
 Remember to adapt the test cases if the `hypotez/src/translators/__init__.py` file contains more complex logic.